yinheli/TDengine/docs/en/14-reference/06-taosdump.md

   -L, --loose-mode           Use loose mode if the table name and column name
                              use letter and number only.
 Default is NOT.
   -n, --no-escape            No escape char '`'.
 Default is using it.
-  -Q, --dot-replace          Repalce dot character with underline character in
-                             the table name.(Version 2.5.3)
   -T, --thread-num=THREAD_NUM   Number of thread for dump in file.
 Default is
                              8.
   -C, --cloud=CLOUD_DSN      specify a DSN to access TDengine cloud service